Xananax/gridsome-reactive/7isme.md

 <div class="page"/>

 title: Federated Social Network

-audiences: office activist family personal android ios desktop
+audiences: office activist family personal
+status: stable
 upstream:
   name: Nextcloud Social
   url: https://github.com/nextcloud/social
 cover:
   alt: A conversation in Nextcloud Social
-  url: features/./social.png
+  url: features/social.png
+description: Your own personal social network, connected to other personal networks

 You will own your own social network, which you can use with friends and family on your own server.
 Additionally, you can connect to any other social network of the [Fediverse](https://fediverse.party/). the Fediverse is a *Federated Social Network*.
 It works a bit like email: gmail users and hotmail users can communicate, despite being on two different domains.